SelennLamson/AITextGenerator/data/novel/readme.md

-Contains each book's full text and metadata.
+Contains each book's full text, metadata and entities.
 Obtained from 'metadata/files/' by additionally detecting entities and storing their position in the text.